SAP-samples/teched2022-IN264/exercises/ex1/README.md

   <br>![](/exercises/ex1/images/assign_rc.png)

-  To double check, if you switch back to the **role collection**, it looks similar like this:
+  If you switch now back to the **role collection**, the assignment should now look like this:

   <br>![](/exercises/ex1/images/rc_assigment_check.png)